CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/oracles.md

     ---

     An exponential moving-average price oracle of an asset within the AMM with regard to the coin at index 0.

+    !!!warning "Oracleized Assets"
+        Does not account for rates of oracleized assets (e.g., ERC-4626 tokens).
+See function documentation for details.

 -   **`D_oracle`**